fredlcore/Robotan/Assembly Instructions.md

 TX <-> D7
 RX <-> D8 (used to configure the module, not yet supported)

+If you connect the piezo buzzer to D2 (+) and GND (-), an SOS beep will turn on once the robot has left the permissible GPS coordinates.

 9. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this (see also image below):
 5V <-> 5V